 When will we know which funds will move to T+1, and which won’t?

 This is not known.
-Fundserv expects to survey its members early in the new year, to try and get a sense of what different companies’ plans are In the meantime, one firm has shared that 100% of its funds will move to T+1 , and this may encourage others to announce their intentions.
-Fund managers may declare, as late as May 24, 2024, which funds are going to move to T+1 at the same time as debt, equity, derivatives, and ETFs, and some will go after that date, requiring further/ongoing communication.
+Fundserv has said that surveying manufacturers to try and get a sense of what different fund companies’ plans are regarding the intention to move to T+1 on May 27, 2024 at the same time as debt, equities, and ETFs in secondary markets: “may not provide insight as the fund managers are still reviewing internally whether or not they will move to T+1.”
+Fundserv added that they “will only know officially once FD/MD files start to come in with the Settlement Period change, which will most likely be in the week leading up to the T+2 to T+1 move.”
+In the meantime, one firm has shared that 100% of its funds will move to T+1 on May 27, and this may encourage others to make a decision and announce their intentions.
+Fund managers, however, may declare a move to a T+1 settlement cycle at any time, and indeed over a period of time.
+There will be a need for further and ongoing communication on this issue.
 More information will follow as known.